 Once the pumpkins were done baking we scraped the meat out into a large bowl.
 Next, we pureed the meat in blender.
 We used a canning funnel and poured the puree into quart size mason jars.
 Now, before you have a heart attack about freezing non-freezable jars let me explain.

 We avoid using plastic storage containers and wanted to give freezing jars a try.
 I have been freezing my chicken broth ever since reading that it would work and haven’t had any jars break.
 Just be sure to leave enough headspace (at least an inch) to allow the liquid to expand as it freezes.
 I let my full jars cool in the fridge overnight before freezing as well.

 It’s that simple folks.
 Just like that, we had eleven quarts of pumpkin puree ready to freeze.
-I emphasize on the word had, we had to test the puree out so now we have ten quarts to freeze and two pumpkin pies……. well, one whole pie and what’s left of the second.
+I emphasize on the word had, we had to test the puree out so then we had ten quarts to freeze and two pumpkin pies……. well, one whole pie and what’s left of the second.
 Cushaws are, in my opinion, the best for pumpkin pie.
-It is starting to feel and taste like fall!

 Q: Will my jars break?